hbend1li/barracuda/README.md

 i was using fail2ban since quite a long time, but i was a bit frustrated by it's cpu consumption and all its heavy default configuration.

-in my view, a security-oriented program should be simple to configure (`sudo` is a very bad exemple!) and an always-running daemon should be implemented in a fast language.
+in my view, a security-oriented program should be simple to configure (`sudo` is a very bad example!) and an always-running daemon should be implemented in a fast language.

 ## configuration

 this configuration file is all that should be needed to prevent bruteforce attacks on an ssh server.

+see [reaction.service](./config/reaction.service) and [reaction.yml](./config/reaction.yml) for the fully explained examples.

 `/etc/reaction.yml`
 ```yaml